formix/MegaCityOne/README.md

 * This library integrates seamlessly with Wondows standard security.
 * This library integrates prefectly with ASP.NET security as well.
 * This library integrates with which library that sets a IPrincipal to Thread.CurrentPrincipal
-* This library integrates with anything else that is not Windows standard Security as well (with some more work)
+* This library integrates with anything else that is not Windows standard Security as well (with some more work).
+* Work inspired my previous experience implementing with Security Application Block and AzMan.

 #Usage